robinrodricks/FluentListView/README.md

 There are a couple of ways to change the standard sorting behaviour:

 *   You can listen for the BeforeSorting event, do whatever sorting you like, and then set Handled to _true_ on the event so that no standard sorting is done.
 If you want to prevent sorting, you can set Canceled to _true_.
-*   If you are using an FluentListView or a DataListView, you can install a CustomSorter delegate.
+*   If you are using a FluentListView or a DataListView, you can install a CustomSorter delegate.
 *   If you are using a VirtualFluentListView (or one of its subclasses FastFluentListView or TreeListView), you cannot use the CustomSorter.
 You have to implement the SortObjects() method of the IVirtualListDataSource.

 The CustomSorter delegates needs a little further explanation.
 This delegate must install a ListViewItemSorter on the FluentListView.
 This installed item sorter will actually do the work of sorting the ListViewItems.
 See ColumnComparer in the code for an example of what an item sorter has to do.